 Slender Billed Gull

-They are usually seen skimming the food from the surface of water, they do not dive into the water.
+They are usually seen skimming the food from the surface of the water, they do not dive into the water.
 The typical characteristics are a divinely white colored body, greyish feathers of unique design and a black beak.
 This bird may be about 8-10 inches long and about 2 feet wide with feathers spread out.

 This Slender-billed Gull was captured from the new Patto bridge over Mandovi River at Panjim, Goa.
 It was scanning the water at the river edge circling over repeatedly thus providing eye level view to get a decent image of the bird in-flight

 For more bird pictures, see our Birds of India series.

 Recommend you read following travel blog on bird photography & birding in India.